savelee/leeboonstra-new/source/_posts/prompt_engineering_guide1.md

 * Carefully balancing instructions and constraints
 * Documenting everything

 So, if you're working with clients, helping them use GenAI effectively, or just curious about how I use LLMs in the real world, this guide is for you.
 Over the next 6 weeks, I'm sharing my practical learnings, not just generating creative poems stuff.
 Remember, what works for one project might not work for another - it's all about adapting and experimenting.

-Stay tuned!
+Read the next blog post in this series: [The Foundation Understanding LLMs and Prompt Engineering, and Why It All Matters](https://www.leeboonstra.dev/prompt-engineering/prompt_engineering_guide2/)